HealthyChef/Healthy_Chef/README.md

 ### 1. User Stories (Required and Optional)
 **Required Must-have Stories**
 * A user login and sign up screen.
-* A main acivity page consisting of featured recipes.
+* A main activity page consisting of featured recipes.
 * Detail activity for the recipes, its nutritional facts, and possibly a cooking video.
 * Explore tab to search for a specific recipe
 * A profile page with name, username, birthday, weight, height, calculated BMI, and saved/favorited recipes.